jquery/jquery/CONTRIBUTING.md

 ### Build a Local Copy of jQuery

-Create a fork of the jQuery repo on github at https://github.com/jquery/jquery
+Create a fork of the jQuery repo on GitHub at https://github.com/jquery/jquery

 Clone your jQuery fork to work locally